Skip to main content

 Anchore Enterprise step settings in STO

-The recommended workflow is add an Anchore Enterprise step to a Security Tests or CI Build stage and then configure it as described below.
+The recommended workflow is to add an Anchore Enterprise step to a Build or Security stage and then configure it as described below.

 Scan